Last updated: June 26, 2026

 9/6 Jacks or Better paytable visual

 The phrase 9/6 means the full house pays 9 for 1 and the flush pays 6 for 1 when the paytable is expressed per coin.
-The royal-flush line is also important because many paytables use a larger proportional payout at five coins.
-This visual is for reading the table, not for encouraging larger wagers.
+This visual is study-only.

 | Final hand | 1 coin | 2 coins | 3 coins | 4 coins | 5 coins | Reading caveat |